 How is our curriculum designed and implemented?

-A typical lesson will usually include:
+A typical series of lessons will usually include:

 - A “hook” problem or calculation which allows the children to work collaboratively, sharing and explaining their initial ideas and strategies.
 This problem will then be deconstructed as a whole class and effective strategies shared and discussed.

-On a regular basis children will be given routine arithmetic questions or problems as a low stakes recall of previous teaching on a range of topics.
+On a regular basis, children will be given routine arithmetic questions or problems as a low stakes recall of previous teaching on a range of topics.
 Depending on the outcome, more or less time in that lesson will be devoted to reviewing and correcting errors, but it does not take the place of quality teaching in that lesson based on the topic planned for.
-This is an example of well-timed repetition and leads to greater fluency.
+This is an example of well-timed repetition and spaced learning, and leads to greater fluency.
 Repeated exposure and consideration of key concepts over and over again in different contexts leads to better understanding.